 You can offer many different types of maths help.
 Source: Pixabay

-Generally, when one ponders that topic, a highly degreed professor comes to mind because such worthies offer a wide range of experience and deep subject knowledge.
+Generally, when one ponders the topic of teaching mathematics, a highly degreed professor comes to mind because such worthies offer a wide range of experience and deep subject knowledge.

 Before engaging as a maths tutor, you should ask yourself:

 What are your maths competencies?
 Are you indeed a highly degreed professor with years of calculus applications under your belt?
-Are you equal to the challenge of instructing at university level or would you prefer working with younger learners – say, those preparing for their KS3 exam?
+Are you equal to the challenge of instructing at university level or would you prefer working with younger learners – say, those preparing for their SATs or 11-plus?

 Are you looking to establish yourself as a full-time educator, or would your foray into the maths tutoring arena be more of a summer break gig, until you start your next college semester?